sfu-cosmo/MGCAMB_v4/README.md

 - added background model based on parameterization of the DE density Omega_x, as opposed to w
 - implemented a non-parametric reconstruction of mu, Sigma and Omega_x based on cubic-spline interpolation
 - implemented the direct mu, Sigma parametrization for different models
-- the option of including DE perturbations to achieve the consistency with CAMB when working with $w \neq −1$ background models.
+- the option of including DE perturbations to achieve the consistency with CAMB when working with $w \neq −1$ background models. (controlled by parameter `MGDE_pert`)
 - added a python wrapper to run MGCAMB from the python interface\
   (make sure to use function ``` set_mgparams ``` alongside other functions e.g. ``` set_cosmology ``` or ``` set_params ``` in your script.)
 - the code has been restructured and upgraded to CAMB version 1.3.5